-Karen Buck’s Homes (Fitness for Human Habitation and Liability for Housing Standards) Bill 2017-19 is seeking to amend relevant sections of the Landlord and Tenant Act 1985 by extending its obligations to cover almost all landlords and to modernise the fitness for habitation test.
+Karen Buck’s Homes (Fitness for Human Habitation) Bill 2017-19 is seeking to amend relevant sections of the Landlord and Tenant Act 1985 by extending its obligations to cover almost all landlords and to modernise the fitness for habitation test.
 As a result of rent limits which have remained unchanged since the 1950s, the current requirement for fitness in section 8 of the 1985 Act has ceased, for the most part, to have effect.
 Where a landlord fails to let and maintain a property that is fit for human habitation, the Bill would give tenants a right to take action in the courts.
+The Bill has cross-party support.

 The Bill extends to England and Wales but will only apply to tenancies in England.
-The Welsh Government has already included similar provisions in relation to housing fitness in the Renting Homes (Wales) Act 2016 (see section 1.5 of this paper).
+The Welsh Government has already included similar provisions in relation to housing fitness in the Renting Homes (Wales) Act 2016.

 There have been longstanding concerns about property standards in the private rented sector (PRS).
 The PRS houses more households in England than the social rented sector but has some of the poorest property standards.
-The 2015/16 English Housing Survey (EHS) found that the private rented sector (PRS) had the highest proportion of homes with at least one indicator of poor housing (40%).
+The 2016/17 English Housing Survey (EHS) found that the PRS had the highest proportion of homes with at least one indicator of poor housing (38%).

-More broadly, the EHS 2015/16 records that “there has been no year on year improvement on the prevalence of non-decent homes for the whole housing stock since 2013.”
+More broadly, the EHS 2016/17 records that, across all tenures, the proportion of non-decent homes declined steadily from 2006, with year-on-year improvements until 2014, since when the proportion has remained stable.
 The Grenfell Tower fire has focused attention on housing standards in the social rented stock, and also in privately owned blocks of flats.

 There are statutory obligations on most landlords to keep in repair the structure and exterior of their properties, and to repair installations for the supply of water, heating and sanitation.
 However, provisions requiring landlords to ensure that their properties are fit for human habitation have ceased to have effect as a result of annual rent limits (£52 or less, and £80 or less in London).

 The Housing, Health and Safety Rating System (HHSRS) was introduced by the Housing Act 2004.
 The HHSRS is a risk-based approach used to assess risks to health and safety in the home by looking at the likelihood of particular faults or deficiencies, which could cause injury, ill health or impact on the wellbeing of those living in the dwelling.
 While this risk-based approach is felt to offer benefits over a pass/fail standard of housing fitness, the HHSRS is widely viewed as complex and to suffer from inconsistent application and enforcement by local authorities.
 The operating guidance has not been updated since 2006.
-Reports published by several bodies, inlcuding the Communities and Local Government Select Committee in 2013, and Shelter in 2014, have recommended a review of the HHSRS.
+Reports published by several bodies, including the Communities and Local Government Select Committee in 2013, and Shelter in 2014, have recommended a review of the HHSRS.
+The Government has confirmed that it will commission a review of the HHSRS in 2019.

 There are particular issues faced by tenants seeking to improve housing conditions.
 Local authorities cannot take enforcement action against themselves – this can leave council tenants at a relative disadvantage if their landlord does not respond to the presence of health and safety hazards in their homes.
 Landlords of private tenants may respond to requests for repairs by beginning eviction procedures, this is referred to as retaliatory eviction.
 Commentators also highlight the lack of legal aid for disrepair cases as a barrier to tenants seeking to improve their housing conditions.